ethnelson/albumshowcase/README.md

 # Tech Showcase: Albums
-This is a UI application created with the Next.JS framework with React, Typescript, and Bootstrap.
+This is a UI application created with the Next.JS framework with React, Typescript.

 ## How to run
 1. Clone the repository: `https://github.com/ethnelson/albumshowcase`